Journalism in Lisbon

 Eligibility

-All Journalism and Broadcast Journalism students are eligible to participate on this opportunity.
-There is a maximum of 25 places available, with a minimum of 10 participants required for this opportunity to take place.
+All Journalism students are eligible to participate on this opportunity.
+Postgraduate journalism students, as well as second and third year Creative Writing students enrolled on Journalism modules are also welcome to apply.
+There is a maximum of 30 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 About

-If you enjoy unearthing hard news stories, or writing comment or travel pieces, or reviewing exhibitions or shows, and you fancy doing it all in the beautiful city of Lisbon, then this is the trip for you.
+If you enjoy writing and reading travel pieces, reviewing exhibitions or shows, and seeking out the unexpected, and you fancy doing it all with friends from your course in the beautiful city of Brussels, then this is the trip for you.

 Learning objectives

 Participating in a DMU Global opportunity can help you develop knowledge, skills and competencies that enhance your studies.
-The objectives of this trip to Lisbon are:
+The objectives of this trip to Brussels are:

 Cultural activities